ginetta/skeleton/README.md

     │   │   ├── components.jade		Includes all the components jade mixins check "Reusable Components" for more information │   │   ├── components.scss		Includes all the components SCSS/SASS files
     │   │   ├── docs-skeleton			Documentation also used as example
-    │   │   └── mycomponent			Example compontent
+    │   │   └── mycomponent			Example component
     │   │       ├── ...
 Component files
-    │   │       └── package.json		compontent meta information
+    │   │       └── package.json		component meta information
     │   ├── css						App specific CSS
-    │   ├── data						Data that will be avalibe in JADE │   │   ├── en.json				Data can be language specific
+    │   ├── data						Data that will be available in JADE │   │   ├── en.json				Data can be language specific
     │   │   └── ...
     │   ├── js